frederic-perez/AmE-dictionary/data/idioms.md

 __put in (one’) two cents’ worth__ To share one’s opinion or point of view for whatever it may be worth, generally when it is unasked for. _I find Jeff’s husband a bit trying at times.
 He always insists on putting in his two cents’ worth whether we want his opinion or not!_
 __put in a good word for someone__
 __put it there__ :astonished: Shake my hand.
 As in greeting or in agreement to a deal. _A: “50 dollars is my final offer for the computer.”
 B: “I wish I could get more for it, but you win.
 Put it there!”_ _Hey, John, put it there!
 I haven’t seen you in a donkey’s age!_
-__put off by someone or something__ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
+__put off by someone or something__ :five: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._
+__put off__ __1__ _v_ To deter, annoy, or repel.
+A noun or pronoun can be used between “put” and “off.” _I don’t know if you realize how much you put people off with your attitude._
 __put on (one’s) thinking cap__ To begin thinking or considering very carefully and seriously (about something).
 __put on a clinic__
+__put on a good/poor/etc. show__
 __put on a happy face__ To begin to smile and act cheerful.
 __put on a show__
 __put on pause__